Read the passage at the bottom of this post: Luke 21:5-19, The Message or Luke 21:5-19, The New Revised Standard Version (NRSV).

 - Believe me, you won't perish.
 By enduring, you will save your true self.
 (Verses 18-19)

 Jesus doesn't promise us an easy life.
 Instead, he tells us the truth.
 And he promises us that the truth will set us free.
 I wonder how the words of today's passage have been true and freeing for us?

-Note: Historical background information is primarily from Bruce Malina, et. al. (see link below), pages 311-314.
+Note: Historical background information is primarily from Bruce Malina and Richard Rohrbaugh, Social Science Commentary on the Synoptic Gospels (see link below), pages 310-314.